Nazeef-Noorie/SPIRIT/Readme.md

-# SPIRIT: Sparse Preconditioned Iterative Refinement & Iterative Techniques
+# SPIRIT: Sparse Matrix Preconditioner for Iterative Refinement and Inversion Toolkit

 SPIRIT is a **novel sparse matrix solver** with a custom preconditioner tailored for **r-process nucleosynthesis simulations** in [SkyNet](https://bitbucket.org/jlippuner/skynet).
 It is designed to efficiently handle **large, stiff systems** arising from nuclear reaction networks.